GoogleCloudPlatform/spring-cloud-gcp/cloud-spanner-spring-data-r2dbc/README.md

 Note that calling `execute` produces R2DBC `Result` objects, but this doesn't cause the query to be run on the database.
 You must use the `map` or `getRowsUpdated` methods of the results to complete the underlying queries.

-### DDL Statements

-DDL statements in Spanner receive special treatment by Cloud Spanner.
-Creating and dropping tables can take a long time (on the order of minutes).
-As a result, Cloud Spanner ordinarily requires that clients poll the service for the completion of these operations.

-The Cloud Spanner R2DBC driver automatically handles DDL statement status polling.

-The only two settings that users need to worry about are polling settings configurable through the Spanner connection factory:

-- `ddl_operation_timeout`: Duration in seconds to wait for a DDL operation to complete before timing out.
-- `ddl_operation_poll_interval`: Duration in seconds to wait between each polling request for the completion of a DDL operation.

-See the above section regarding `ConnectionFactory` options for more information.

-## Back Pressure
+## Backpressure

-When you execute a **read** query in Cloud Spanner, the table rows of the result are transmitted back to the client in chunks called `PartialResultSets`.
-Every `PartialResultSet` object may contain any number of complete (or incomplete) table rows, and the number of rows cannot be determined beforehand.
-Consequently, the driver requests these `PartialResultSet` objects from upstream and holds a buffer of these objects from which the table rows of the results are extracted.
-As the buffer is depleted, more `PartialResultSets` will be streamed from Cloud Spanner and will replenish the buffer.

-In order to support backpressure under these conditions, the driver provides a setting `partial_result_set_fetch_size` which specifies how many PartialResultSet objects the driver requests from Spanner in it's first request to store in the buffer.
-This number is an upper bound that affects how it is replenished; when the client has consumed 25% of the PartialResultSets, it will request 25% upstream from Spanner.
-See the [prefetch documentation](https://projectreactor.io/docs/core/release/reference/#_operators_that_change_the_demand_from_downstream) for more info.

-The default buffer size of `PartialResultSets` is 1 and this may be increased by setting `partial_result_set_fetch_size`.
+Backpressure on SQL SELECT queries is supported out of the box.
+Take care to always ultimately exhaust or cancel the query result `Publisher`, since not doing so may lead to objects not being deallocated properly.

 ## Exception Handling

 The Cloud Spanner R2DBC propagates all exceptions down to the user.
 All exceptions thrown are wrapped by and propagated through two exception classes:

 - `R2dbcTransientException`: Errors caused by network problems or causes outside of the user's control.
     The operations that fail due to these errors can be retried.

 - `R2dbcNonTransientException`: Errors caused by invalid operations or user error.
-    These include SQL syntax errors, invalid requests, performing invalid operations on the Spanner driver, etc. These errors should not be retried.
+    These include SQL syntax errors, invalid requests, performing invalid operations on the Spanner driver, etc.
+    These errors should not be retried.

 The user may leverage reactive methods to retry operations which throw `R2dbcTransientException`.